UK Savings Week is back

 Knowing what type of savings accounts are available will help you know which one is right for you.

-Financial resilience is important.
-As recent events have shown more than once, we never know what’s around the corner.
-Having some savings put aside can be a hugely reassuring safety net to fall back on.
-However, according to the Money & Pensions Service there are 14 million people who have less than £100 to fall back on in an emergency.
-If you or a family member don't have much put aside and feel it's time to start building up a savings pot, UK Savings Week has plenty of tips to help you to look at your money, take control and work out how much you can comfortably put aside each month.
+If you or a family member don't have much put aside and feel it's time to start building up a savings pot, UK Savings Week has plenty of tips to help you take control and work out how much you can comfortably put aside each month.

-And if you have savings, it's really important to regularly review your accounts to make sure they're working hard to help you achieve your savings goals.
-Bank of England data shows there is £250 billion of deposits in accounts not earning any interest at all.
+Already got some savings?
+Great - it's really important to regularly review your accounts to make sure they're working hard to help you achieve your savings goals.
+Bank of England data shows there is £300 billion of deposits in accounts not earning any interest at all.
+That's money missing out on it's potential to grow.

 Visit UK Savings Week to find out more